 Dizziness Treatment Food

 The Dizzy Cook, Alicia, lives with chronic vestibular migraine and creates resources with dizziness treatment food.
 At the onset of her vestibular migraine diagnosis, she realized that there weren’t many resources for migraine diets.
 She began with Heal Your Headache-123 Program for Taking on your Pain.
-The book gives helpful information and an overview of all types of migraine.
+The book gives helpful information and an overview of all types of managing migraine.
 The book shows how to find and avoid triggers, including food.
 Food is used as a treatment and preventative for migraine attacks.

 I also have this book.
 It is split into sections describing how to avoid the quick fix with standard abortives.
 Next, raising your threshold by incorporating a preventive medication, treatment, and reducing migraine triggers.
 Some triggers are not avoidable like, stress, light, sound, weather, or hormones but diet is controllable.
 The thought behind dizziness treatment food is to control your migraine with as little medication as possible and a maximum amount of non-triggering foods and drinks.
 By lowering food triggers, the migraine brain may be able to handle the unavoidable triggers with less intensity or duration.

 You do not need to be diagnosed with vestibular migraine to benefit from this diet.
 It is meant to help many forms of headache and types of migraine.

 With this thought in mind, Alicia created the Dizzy Cookbook.
 My favorite part of her cookbook is that it tells me what I can have.
 Often, I read a list of what I CANNOT eat and it’s frustrating.
 What the Dizzy Cook Cookbook does is tell you what you CAN have and recipes to create it.
 It’s so refreshing to open a book that says, you can have all of this!